cmyr/mac_irssi_notify/README.md

 This script has a very simple purpose: it monitors a remote irssi session (as in the case when running irssi in tmux or screen on a remote machine) and pops up [growl](http://growl.info) notifications on your local machine when you have new mentions, direct messages, or optionally when activity occurs in a list of named channels.

+This script and general approach was adopted from [this blogpost](http://mlomnicki.com/ruby/linux/2011/02/09/irc-notifications.html) by [Michał Łomnicki](https://github.com/mlomnicki).

 ## Installation

  - install growl, and the `growlnotify` command line tool from the [growl website](http://growl.info/downloads).